publication of Rest Ministries, Inc. www.restministries.org

 our customers.
 Becky Guinn

-get together as often as we can and go
+issues but we get together as often as we can and go

 walking around our housing tract.
 She's a really neat Christian and